anthonykoch/emailapp/readme.md

 # Email App

-A mock email application built with Feathers JS backend and
+An (in progress) mock email application built with Feathers JS backend and SSR React

 Design credit goes to -> https://dribbble.com/shots/3903437-Dashboard-message